marsanla/cacaca/README.md

     gulp serve

+Launch API

+    gulp api

+Generate fake data

+    npm install -g faking
+    gulp fake

 ### Notes

-* I didn't use server side, because the task wanted to focus on front-end development.
-* To manage a huge list of elements in an infinite scroll, i used virtual repeater.
+* To manage a huge list of elements in an infinite scroll, i used a virtual repeater for angularjs.